-The global wellness industry is expected to surpass $4 trillion in 2018, estimates the Miami-based Global Wellness Institute, and a number of resorts are expanding the concept way beyond the confines of the spa.
+The global wellness industry is expected to grow to $21 billion by 2020, estimates the Miami-based Global Wellness Institute, and a number of resorts are expanding the concept way beyond the confines of the spa.
 These properties are opening holistic treatment centers and hiring doctors and fitness experts to staff them.
 They are tapping into Eastern and Asian traditional rituals to create wellness programs, and offering personal mental health, physical and wellness profiles to help guests achieve a balanced lifestyle.
 One hotel even wants you to learn to cook and bake responsibly.

 Here's a closer look at 10 resorts in the U.S. that have taken the concept of wellness travel -- and wellness-minded meetings -- to a whole new level.

 Canyon Point, Utah